The official blog of the Lung Institute.

 There is no cure for chronic obstructive pulmonary disease (COPD) or interstitial lung disease.
 Due to the nature of the diseases, they will continue to progress, worsen and eventually attribute to the death of the patient.
 The question lies in when a cure will be available.
 With advances in some medications like Ofev and Pirfenidone, and the ability for stem cell therapy to help improve lung function, many people feel that a cure is on the horizon.
 Even if it is five, ten or twenty years away, patients that are suffering today need to be able to survive until that day comes.

 In the end, a research study may include the next big advancement in the treatment of COPD, but test subjects only have a 50 percent chance of getting that drug (with the other half only receiving a placebo); in addition to the likelihood of the drug working, the chance for a test subject’s lung function to improve is often slim.
-The Lung Institute boasts a 70 percent success rate in improving quality of life among patients.
 If a study is researching a drug that actually performed and, by some miracle, had a 100 percent success rate among the patients that got the drug, only 50 percent of the test subjects would see that relief.
 This number reflects a 20 percent drop from those that see relief from stem cell therapy at the Lung Institute.

 Of course, there is an overwhelming need for continued clinical studies dealing with stem cell therapy, but for those who need an option today, the Lung institute is here to help.
 If you or a loved one suffers from a lung disease, contact us today at (800) 729-3065 to see if you qualify.